cj401-jw/code_example/README.md

 ├── notebooks               <- if you need to debug or try new idea, poc ├── experiments
 │   └── experiment_name     <- each experiment has it own folder
-│       └── params.json     <- file contain all params for training
+│       ├── params.json     <- file contain all params for training
+│       └── model.py        <- architecture to try, building block to try
 ├── model
-│   ├── net.py              <- model, layers to build a model and all related to model magic │   ├── metric.py           <- all metrics defined here and put all together in metrics dict │   └── data_loader.py      <- augm storied here as well as all stuff related to dataset ├── include.py              <- script contains settings, imported modules, imagenet stats for norm and so on
+│   ├── net.py              <- model, layers to build a model and all related to model magic, cleaned versions │   ├── metric.py           <- all metrics defined here and put all together in metrics dict │   └── data_loader.py      <- augm storied here as well as all stuff related to dataset ├── include.py              <- script contains settings, imported modules, imagenet stats for norm and so on